-The Authority reviewed and confirmed that the service has a standard operating procedure (SOP) in place for the organisation and functioning of the MDT meeting.
-This SOP included security, patient confidentiality controls and attendees' role and responsibilities.
-All attendees have dedicated time to attend the MDT meeting and record their attendance.
-There was no MDT meeting audit available for review. (see MDT1.)
+The Authority reviewed and confirmed that the service had a standard operating procedure (SOP) for the organisation and functioning of the MDT meeting.
+This SOP included the security, patient confidentiality controls and attendees' roles and responsibilities.
+There was evidence that the symptomatic breast disease service coordinator oversees the administrative process, and that all attendees have dedicated time to attend the MDT meeting and that their attendance is recorded.

-The Lead Clinician is chairperson of the MDT meeting and arrangements were in place to cover planned leave.
-The Authority confirmed that patients discussed at the MDT meeting included all:
+The consultant breast surgeon is chairperson of the MDT meeting and arrangements were in place to cover planned leave.

+The Authority confirmed that patients discussed at the MDT meeting include all: